bluesky/bluesky-queueserver/docs/source/cli_tools.rst

 opening and closing of RE Worker environment, starting and stopping the queue, etc.
 Refer to ``qserver`` help for the full list of supported commands.

-If RE Manager 0MQ address is different from the default, use the optional ``--address`` parameter to pass the address to ``qserver``.
+If RE Manager 0MQ address is different from the default, use the optional ``--zmq-control-addr`` parameter or ``QSERVER_ZMQ_CONTROL_ADDRESS`` to pass the address to ``qserver``.
 If encryption is enabled at RE Manager, set the environment variable ``QSERVER_ZMQ_PUBLIC_KEY`` to a string representing valid public address of the 0MQ server.
 Use :ref:`qserver_zmq_keys_cli` tool to generate a new public/private key pair or generate public key from known server private key.

 `qserver` may used in monitoring mode (``qserver monitor``).
 In this mode the tool periodically requests and displays the status of Queue Server.